Planck 2015 results. XIII. Cosmological parameters: Conclusions As in the abstract, here we quote 68 confidence limits on measured parameters and 95 upper limits on other parameters.

 \paragraph{(1)} The six-parameter base \LCDM\ model continues to provide a very good match to the more extensive 2015 \Planck\ data, including polarization.
 This is the most important conclusion of this paper.

 \paragraph{(2)} The 2015 \Planck\ $TT$, $TE$, $EE$, and lensing spectra are consistent with each other under the assumption of the base \LCDM\ cosmology.
-However, comparing the $TE$ and $EE$ spectra computed for different frequency combinations, we find evidence for systematics caused by temperature-to-polarization leakage.
-These systematics are at low levels and have little impact on the science conclusions of this paper.
+However, when comparing the $TE$ and $EE$ spectra computed for different frequency combinations, we find evidence for systematic effects caused by temperature-to-polarization leakage.
+These effects are at low levels and have little impact on the science conclusions of this paper.

 \paragraph{(3)} We have presented the first results on polarization from the LFI at low multipoles.
 The LFI polarization data, together with \Planck\ lensing and high-multipole temperature data, gives a reionization optical depth of $\tau = 0.066 \pm 0.016$ and a reionization redshift of $\zre = 8.8^{+1.7}_{-1.4}$.
-These numbers are in good agreement with those inferred from the WMAP9 polarization data cleaned for polarized dust emission using HFI 353\,GHz maps.
+These numbers are in good agreement with those inferred from the WMAP9 polarization data cleaned for polarized dust emission using HFI 353-GHz maps.
 They are also in good agreement with results from \Planck\ temperature and lensing data, i.e., excluding any information from polarization at low multipoles.

 \paragraph{(4)} The absolute calibration of the \Planck\ 2015 HFI spectra is higher by $2\,\%$ (in power) compared to 2013, largely resolving the calibration difference noted in {\paramsI} between WMAP and \Planck.
 In addition, there have been a number of small changes to the low-level \Planck\ processing and more accurate calibrations of the HFI beams.
 The 2015 \Planck\ likelihood also makes more aggressive use of sky than in {\paramsI} and incorporates some refinements to the modelling of unresolved foregrounds.
 Apart from differences in $\tau$ (caused by switching to the LFI low-multipole polarization likelihood, as described in item 3 above) and the amplitude-$\tau$ combination $A_{\rm s} {\rm e}^{-2 \tau}$ (caused by the change in absolute calibration), the 2015 parameters for base \LCDM\ are in good agreement with those reported in {\paramsI}.